Many people wonder, “Is Tom Brady the oldest NFL player ever?”

 Who is the oldest quarterback in NFL history?
 George Blanda.
 He played quarterback for the Raiders at age 48.
 He is also the oldest pro football player of all-time.

 Has There Ever Been a QB as Old as Tom Brady?
 Yes!

-Tom Brady is currently 44 years old, playing in his 22nd NFL season in 2021.
+Tom Brady played in his 22nd NFL season during 2021 NFL season.
 As of right now, Tom Brady is not the oldest NFL player to ever play the game, nor is he the oldest quarterback to ever play in the NFL.
 George Blanda is the oldest player in NFL history.
 He is also the NFL’s oldest quarterback ever, playing quarterback at age 48 for the Oakland Raiders.
 He wasn’t the team’s starting quarterback, however, as Ken Stabler was the team’s starter.
 A summary of Blanda’s career and his playing quarterback at age 48 is in one of the sections below.

 44-year old NFL Quarterbacks

 Vinny Testaverde and Steve DeBerg are two quarterbacks who, along with Tom Brady, lined up at age 44.Embed from Getty Images